-- 3. As a result of the Data Breach, Plaintiffs and Class Members have experienced and/or are at a substantial and imminent risk of experiencing identity theft and various other forms of personal, social, and financial harm.
-This risk will remain for their respective lifetimes. - 4.
-The Private Information compromised in the Data Breach included highly sensitive data that represents a gold mine for data thieves, including but not limited to, Social Security numbers and driver's license numbers that Mac Pizza collected from its current and former employees and maintained in its systems.
-Compounding the damage done by the Data Breach, Mac Pizza failed to notify affected Class Members until nearly three months after it discovered the Data Breach. - 5.
-Armed with the Private Information accessed in the Data Breach, data thieves can commit a variety of crimes including, e.g., opening new financial accounts in Class Members' names, taking out loans in Class Members' names, using Class Members' information to obtain government benefits and/or medical services, filing fraudulent tax returns using Class Members' information, and giving false information to police during an arrest. - 6.
-There has been no assurance offered by Mac Pizza that all personal data or copies of data have been recovered or destroyed, or that it has adequately enhanced its data security practices sufficient to avoid a similar breach of its network in the future. - 7.
-Therefore, Plaintiffs and Class Members are at an imminent, immediate, and continuing increased risk of suffering ascertainable losses in the form of identity theft and other fraudulent misuse of their Private Information, out-of-pocket expenses incurred to remedy or mitigate the effects of the Data Breach, and the value of their time reasonably incurred to remedy or mitigate the effects of the Data Breach.
+3. As a result of the Data Breach, Plaintiffs and Class Members have experienced and/or are at a substantial and imminent risk of experiencing identity theft and various other forms of personal, social, and financial harm.
+This risk will remain for their respective lifetimes.

+4. The Private Information compromised in the Data Breach included highly sensitive data that represents a gold mine for data thieves, including but not limited to, Social Security numbers and dates of birth that Nissan collected from its current and former employees and maintained in its systems.
+Compounding the damage done by the Data Breach, Nissan failed to notify affected Class Members until nearly 6 months after it discovered the Data Breach.

+5. Armed with the Private Information accessed in the Data Breach, data thieves can commit a variety of crimes including, e.g., opening new financial accounts in Class Members' names, taking out loans in Class Members' names, using Class Members' information to obtain government benefits and/or medical services, filing fraudulent tax returns using Class Members' information, and giving false information to police during an arrest.

+1 See https://apps.web.maine.gov/online/aeviewer/ME/40/d34f3290-0126-421f-9d69-5ccd31652641.shtml (last visited on May 28, 2024).

+6. There has been no assurance offered by Nissan that all personal data or copies of data have been recovered or destroyed, or that it has adequately enhanced its data security practices sufficient to avoid a similar breach of its network in the future.

+7. Therefore, Plaintiffs and Class Members are at an imminent, immediate, and continuing increased risk of suffering ascertainable losses in the form of identity theft and other fraudulent misuse of their Private Information, out-of-pocket expenses incurred to remedy or mitigate the effects of the Data Breach, and the value of their time reasonably incurred to remedy or mitigate the effects of the Data Breach.

-- 8. Plaintiffs brings this class action lawsuit to address Mac Pizza's inadequate safeguarding of their and Class Members' Private Information that it collected and maintained, and its failure to provide timely and adequate notice to Plaintiffs and Class Members of the types of information that were accessed, and that such information was subject to unauthorized access by cybercriminals. - 9.
-The potential for improper disclosure and theft of Plaintiffs' and Class Members' Private Information was a known risk to Mac Pizza, and thus Mac Pizza was on notice that failing to take necessary steps to secure the Private Information left it vulnerable to an attack. - 10.
-Plaintiffs' and Class Members' identities are now at risk because of Mac Pizza's negligent conduct because the Private Information that Mac Pizza collected and maintained is now in the hands of data thieves and other unauthorized third parties. - 11.
-Plaintiffs seek to remedy these harms on behalf of themselves and all similarly situated individuals whose Private Information was accessed and/or compromised during the Data Breach. - 12.
-Accordingly, Plaintiffs, on behalf of themselves and the Class, assert claims for negligence, invasion of privacy, breach of implied contract, unjust enrichment, and declaratory/injunctive relief.
+8. Plaintiffs bring this class action lawsuit to address Nissan's inadequate safeguarding of his and Class Members' Private Information that it collected and maintained, and its failure to provide timely and adequate notice to Plaintiffs and Class Members of the types of information that were accessed, and that such information was subject to unauthorized access by cybercriminals.

+9. The potential for improper disclosure and theft of Plaintiffs' and Class Members' Private Information was a known risk to Nissan, and thus Nissan was on notice that failing to take necessary steps to secure the Private Information left it vulnerable to an attack.

+10. Plaintiffs' and Class Members' identities are now at risk because of Nissan's negligent conduct because the Private Information that Nissan collected and maintained is now in the hands of data thieves and other unauthorized third parties.

+11. Plaintiffs seek to remedy these harms on behalf of themselves and all similarly situated individuals whose Private Information was accessed and/or compromised during the Data Breach.

+12. Accordingly, Plaintiffs, on behalf of themselves and the Class, asserts claims for negligence, invasion of privacy, breach of implied contract, unjust enrichment, and declaratory judgment.

-I. PARTIES
+II.
+PARTIES